The jazz studies program at USM has been in existence for over 50 years. Its ensembles

 Yes.
 A four-semester sequence of jazz improvisation is offered and open to non-jazz

-on your creative journey and is offered every Fall semester.
+on your creative journey.
+It is offered every Fall semester.